Symphony No. 11 (Shostakovich): Structure

-The musicologist David Fanning described the Eleventh as a "a film score without the film".
+The musicologist David Fanning described the Eleventh Symphony as a "a film score without the film".
 An additional thread is provided by the nine revolutionary songs that appear in the work.
 Some of these date to the 19th century, others to 1905.
 This use of folk and revolutionary songs was a departure from Shostakovich's usual style.
 They were songs he knew well.
 His family knew and sang them regularly while he was growing up.
 In his study of Shostakovich's symphonies, Hugh Ottaway praised the Eleventh as one of the great achievements in program music.